Getting started

 - configuration files

-Command line options override corresponding environment variables, while both take priority over (but not always overriding) options in configuration files.
+Command line options override corresponding environment variables, while both take priority over (but not always override) options in configuration files.

 Configuration files